deepaksood619/deepaksood619.github.io/docs/psychology/human-psychology-and-thinking.md

 Gaslight - manipulate (someone) by psychological means into doubting their own sanity.

-psychological manipulation of a person for one’s advantage—causing the person to question the validity of their own thoughts, reality, or sanity.
+psychological manipulation of a person for one’s advantage-causing the person to question the validity of their own thoughts, reality, or sanity.

 ## Others